 Have you thought of creating of a sensory-friendly backyard?
 You might still be sticking close to home due to COVID-19.
 As a result, are you searching for things to do at home with your family?
 On the other hand, it might be difficult to find sensory-friendly events or locations in your community right now.
 Oftentimes,

 Have you considered the effect of COVID-19 on sensory overload?
-Face masks, physical barriers, constant hand washing or sanitizing and social isolation are all bothersome.
+For instance, face masks, physical barriers, constant hand washing or sanitizing and social isolation are all bothersome.
 Especially for people with sensory sensitivities.
-A recent survey reveals that COVID-19 has made sensory-friendly changes just as important.
-How does COVID-19 Effect Sensory Overload?
-There are many ways the
+Moreover, a recent survey, conducted by Sensory Friendly Solutions, reveals that COVID-19 has made sensory-friendly changes just as important.
+How does COVID-19

 Does your child have difficulty finding comfortable clothing?
 Maybe you do?
 People with sensory sensitivity may find certain clothes itchy, heavy or tight.
 Furthermore, this contributes to sensory overload.
 Sensory-friendly clothing is a solution!
 What is sensory-friendly clothing?
 Sensory-friendly clothing is designed for people with sensory sensitivities.
 Moreover, it has several unique features.
 Oftentimes, it

 This documentary about sensory-friendly really made me think.
 As an occupational therapy student, I often hear the words “sensory-friendly”.
 However, until recently, I never fully understood what the term sensory-friendly truly meant.
 Most importantly, I did not understand how to make a location or an event sensory-friendly.
 And like most people, I thought that only